Midnight's Children (film): Plot

 Wanting to make good use of his power he forms the Midnight's Children's conference, destined to serve the nation.
 But things go against him as an accident reveals that Saleem's blood type doesn't match his parents, revealing that he's not his parents' true child.
 In shock they send him away to his aunt Emerald, now the wife of General Zulfikar and living in Pakistan.
 In exile Saleem learns about power, politics and struggle.
 He grows distraught by the divisions in the conference caused by the loss of innocence and the seeping of language and class differences amongst the members, and he disbands it.
 He is eventually recalled back to his family which has now moved to Karachi, but finds that his father has still not accepted him.
 Mary realises that the only way to make amends is by telling his parents about the swapping of the name tags at birth.
 Enraged by this, Saleem's father forces him to undergo an operation on his enormous and constantly dripping nose.

 Some years later the Indo-Pakistani War of 1965 starts, during which Saleem's parents are killed when their house is bombed.
 Being injured in the bombing, he suffers a memory loss and wakes up in 1971.
 He is then enrolled in the army for his sniffing skills and becomes part of a crew sent to fight in East Pakistan which, with the help of India, becomes Bangladesh.
 Still suffering amnesia, he joins a celebrating crowd including victorious Indian soldiers led by Shiva, now a war-hero owing to his powers, and also some magicians from India including Parvati-the-witch.
 Recognising Saleem she calls to him, breaking his spell of amnesia, and introduces him to snake charmer Picture Singh, the magicians' leader.
 On hearing of Saleem's tough journey Parvati takes him to the conjurers ghetto in New Delhi, smuggling him over the border in her basket of invisibility.
 They fall in love but Saleem, ambitious to do something big, leaves Parvati giving an excuse that he can't marry her because he is impotent.
 Realising the futility of his ambitions he returns but finds Parvati is expecting a baby by Shiva, whom she had summoned to visit her by casting a spell.
-Saleem says he will raise it as his own son and the baby, named Aadam, becomes one of many forming the next generation of magical children being born at the moment of the declaration of Emergency by the PM Indira Gandhi.
+Saleem says he will raise it as his own son and the baby, named Aadam, becomes one of many forming the next generation of magical children being born at the moment of the declaration of Emergency by the Prime Minister Indira Gandhi.